Stuffed Bread Loaves with Speck and Provola – Crunchy and Tasty

 Steps

-• Dissolve the sourdough in the water.
+• Dissolve the sourdough starter in the water.
 20 seconds at speed 3.

 • Add the flour and malt and knead for 2 minutes at kneading speed.
 Let the dough rest in the bowl for 30 minutes.

-• Add the salt and let the Thermomix work for 5 minutes at kneading speed.
-If necessary, add a splash of water.
+• Add the salt and let the Bimby work for 5 minutes at kneading speed.
+If needed, add a splash of water.

-• Transfer the dough onto the work surface and let it rest for another 30 minutes.
-Then open it like a sheet (lamination).
+• Transfer the dough to a work surface and let it rest another 30 minutes.
+Then open it like a sheet (lamination)

-• Fold the dough and continue making 3 sets of folds, 30 minutes apart each. (the video will help you understand better).
+• Fold the dough and proceed with 3 rounds of folds, 30 minutes apart. (the video will help you understand better).

-• Transfer into a bowl and let it rise until it doubles in size.
+• Transfer to a bowl and let it rise until doubled.

-• Transfer again onto the work surface and divide the dough into 2 parts.
+• Transfer again to the work surface and divide the dough into 2 parts.

 • Open the dough again like a sheet and fill it with speck and provola.

-• Close it into a ball and let it rest for another hour.
+• Shape it into a ball and let it rest for another hour.

-• Transfer the dough again onto the work surface, and with the help of a dough scraper, form the loaves.
+• Transfer the dough again to the work surface, and with the help of a dough scraper, shape the loaves.

 • Do not shape them.
 The more rustic, the better.
 Let them rest for 30 minutes, then bake at 392°F for about 30 minutes.